 What it is: Traditional style TV with a flat panel.

 |Cost||Every price range||Mostly Premium models|

-While there’s an argument to be made for curved TVs on the basis of aesthetics – some people like the look of a curved TV – unfortunately, there’s no dramatic difference in viewing experience when you compare curved and flat TVs for everyday use.
+While there’s an argument to be made for curved TVs on the basis of aesthetics – some people like the look of a curved TV – there’s no dramatic difference in the viewing experience when you compare curved and flat TVs for everyday use.

 Size and immersiveness